goatgirl86/Final_Project_Wildfires/README.md

 ***Sreenshot 8**: Code showing SQL Alchemy connection with database and query / join of data from original tables into new dataframe*

 ![image](https://user-images.githubusercontent.com/92705556/168187328-59b19e08-9a2e-4397-bdbd-a15376612bc4.png)

+## Dashboard
+To make the dashboard, we used our knowledge of HTML and Javascript to create a stylish web app that includes background information, wildfire photos, interactive visualizations of our Tableau and Google Slides, and a "Predict Your Fire" page.
+The prediction page allows a user to run user inputs through our Machine Learning model to predict whether a medium-sized fire or larger will result in the next 7 days.

 ## Conclusions